ChrisThoung/fsic/examples/README.md

 # FSIC examples

-Example applications of FSIC, including implementations of economic models, and tips and tricks.
+Example applications of fsic, including implementations of economic models, and tips and tricks.

-While FSIC's only dependency for model solution is [NumPy](https://numpy.org/), note that these examples also make use of [pandas](https://pandas.pydata.org/) (to present the results in a convenient format) and [Matplotlib](https://matplotlib.org/) (to produce charts).
+While fsic's only dependency for model solution is [NumPy](https://numpy.org/), note that these examples also make use of [pandas](https://pandas.pydata.org/) (to present the results in a convenient format) and [Matplotlib](https://matplotlib.org/) (to produce charts).